Re-wiring Democracy: connecting institutions and citizens in the digital age

 - Curriculum

-The Seminar explored democratic participation and addressed key issues concerning the challenges the rise of the internet poses to the traditional functioning of representative democracy.
-Central to the discussions was the examination of how digital tools and spaces are reshaping the relationship between citizens and institutions, and whether technology alone is sufficient to amplify citizens’ voices in meaningful ways.
+The course on “Re-wiring Democracy: connecting institutions and citizens in the digital age” explores democratic participation and addresses key issues concerning the challenges the rise of the internet poses to the traditional functioning of representative democracy.
+Central to the discussions is the examination of how digital tools and spaces are reshaping the relationship between citizens and institutions, and whether technology alone is sufficient to amplify citizens’ voices in meaningful ways.

 -